lorenzopalaia/TurboClone/README.md

 2. **Clone with a Right-Click**:
    Right-click on any folder in Finder and select "TurboClone" from the context menu.
 If you've copied a GitHub URL, the cloning will start immediately; otherwise, you'll be prompted to enter a repository URL.

+3. **Open in VS Code (Optional)**:
+   Enable the "Open in VS Code after cloning" option to automatically open the repository in Visual Studio Code after it's cloned (requires the VS Code command line tool to be installed).

 <p align="right">(<a href="#top">back to top</a>)</p>